Degree Structure & Requirements

 - A student must earn an overall GPA of at least 2.0 in the courses used to meet the requirement of 60 upper-level credits.

-worksheet used to assign BGS upper level credits to various SUBJECTs (no more than 20 credits in one SUBJECT)
+Use this worksheet to assign BGS upper level credits to various SUBJECTs (no more than 20 credits in one SUBJECT)

 Use this sheet with your academic advisor to track your progress on various college requirements